 Recognizing that fungicide resistance is a greater problem with some modes of action than with others, the Fungicide Resistance Action Committee (FRAC), an international group that provides guidelines and recommendations to manage the development of fungicide resistance, has assigned risk levels for all classes of commercial fungicides based on mode of action and incidence of resistance in the field (see Spraying by the Numbers).
-High-risk products have a single site of action or those for which disease-resistance populations have been discovered.
+High-risk products have a single site of action or are those for which disease-resistance populations have been discovered.
 Medium-risk products are associated with fungicides where resistance is seen with the mutation of more than one target site or resistance formation is less frequent than that of high risk.
 And, low-risk fungicides are characterized by a very rare or undocumented occurrence of resistance after many years of use.
 The actual risk during commercial use may differ, depending on the target pathogen, location, and fungicide use pattern.

-Compiled by Dr. Wayne Buhler, PhD.
+Compiled by Dr. Wayne Buhler, PhD